therealdreg/ptrace_misconfiguration_local_privilege_escalation/README.md

 WARNING! this is a POC, the code is CRAP

+why this POC? why ptrace for this? just for fun.
+I know, I know you can get the sudo control in other different ways x)

 video demo on youtube: https://youtu.be/3Qmy1Y8W7A8

 Injecting code via ptrace (with same user) in shells with sudo authenticated